eaboumrad/journal/journal.md

 + Hour 5:
     * Added Conversions page and linked it to the "conversions" button on the Nav bar.
 Of course, this one too only runs locally.
+    * Figured out how to make the Nav Bar work!
+For some reason, it still wants href="foodpoetry" or href = "foodpoetry/info".
+As Larry David says in that weird Woody Allen Movie: "Whatever Works!"

 Things to do:

 * Finish writing about.md
+* Lemon pie: repeat measurements in recipe preparation
 * Test accessibility for screen reader